Aleksandra Nikolić

 Aleksandra Nikolić (Александра Николић; born 1990) is a Serbian fashion model.
 She is known for appearing in a Pitbull music video and being profiled in a 2017 issue of GQ magazine.

+Career

 Nikolić started out modeling in Serbia in 2010, appearing in TV commercials and a music video for local pop singer Arindy.
 She also modeled for various Serbian fashion magazines like "Harpers Bazaar", "Grazia", "Joy Serbia", and "Svet & Style".
 Additionally, she appeared on the cover of Spanish "Harpers Bazaar" and in the French magazines "Femme" and "Noon".
 She was also photographed in a spread for "The New Yorker" in 2014.
 She has been seen in ad campaigns for "Jacobs by Marc Jacobs" and Swedish brand "Chiquelle".
 In 2016, she did a runway show in Miami for the Serbian label "Hamel", designed by Melina Džinović.
 Nikolić also modeled in Japan for six months.

+Personal life

 Nikolić was born and raised in Belgrade.
 She has lived in Miami since 2013, where she is represented by Elite Models.
 She also worked for a company in Germany which produces gardening tools.